cheshrkat/input-mode/README.md

 Input Mode is a script which detects mouse movements, pointer events and key presses; then sets a data attribute on the body element to indicate mouse or keyboard mode (it does detect touch to some degree but this has not been heavily tested).

 The point is you can style separately for mouse and keyboard use.
+The specific goal was to create a way to suppress keyboard affordances on elements that had been clicked.
+Examples: an extra message attached to a form input using div with `aria-describedby` and `tabindex` set; and a navigation item that was producing an oversized focus box in Firefox.

 **Caveat: This is an experimental technique and there could be unforseen side effects.** Please test your implementation carefully.
+Issues and pull requests are welcome.

 ## Demo